(E204CW Revised 03/08/2017)

 b.
 The ArcGIS Engine for Windows/Linux extensions shall not be used in combination with ArcGIS Desktop Software to run ArcGIS Engine Value-Added Applications.
 A single user can have multiple ArcGIS Engine Value-Added Applications installed on 1 computer for use only by that end user.

 24. Software may be used only for the purposes of development, testing, and demonstration of a prototype Value-Added Application and creating map caches.
 Value-Added Applications and map caches can be used with Staging and Deployment ArcGIS Enterprise servers.
-Software and Data may be installed on multiple computers for use by any ArcGIS Developer Subscribers with Extend or higher plan subscriptions; all other Software is licensed as a Single Use License.
+Software and Data may be installed on multiple computers for use by any ArcGIS Developer Subscribers with Builder or higher plan subscriptions; all other Software is licensed as a Single Use License.

 26. A Personal Edition geodatabase is restricted to 10 gigabytes of Customer's data.